Code-4-Community/jpal-backend/src/util/letter-generation/letter-generation.md

 Some of the sentence generation rules get a little ugly, but that's the price we pay for flexibility!

-To help alleivate this somewhat, we have some helper functions:
+To help alleviate this somewhat, we have some helper functions:

 `findByRegex` is useful for `selectResponse`, and just finds the response which as a question text matching the regex provided.